-Enviro onmental Issue Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact I. AESTH ETICS: Except as provided in Public Resources Code Section 21099, would the project: a) Have a substantial adverse effect on a scenic vista? b) c) Substantially damage scenic resources, including, but not limited to, trees, rock outcrops, and historic buildings within a state scenic highway?
-In nonurbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+Enviro onmental Issue Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impac I. AESTH ETICS: Except as provided in Public Resources Code Section 21099, would the project: a) Have a substantial adverse effect on a scenic vista? b) Substantially damage scenic resources, including, but not limited to, trees, rock outcrops, and historic buildings within a state scenic highway?
+In nonurbanized areas, substantially degrade the existing visual character or quality of public views of the cities and its support lines?
+(Public views on these the control of the cities and its support lines?) of public views of the site and its surroundings?
 (Public views are those that are experienced from publicly accessible vantage point).
-If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? • d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
-II.
-AGRI CULTURE RESOURCES: effec Asse mod impa lead and Rang mea etermining whether impacts to agricultural resources are significant environmental cts, lead agencies may refer to the California Agricultural Land Evaluation and Site ssment Model (1997) prepared by the California Dept. of Conservation as an optional el to use in assessing impacts on agriculture and farmland.
-In determining whether acts to forest resources, including timberland, are significant environmental effects, agencies may refer to information compiled by the California Department of Forestry Fire Protection regarding the state's inventory of forest land, including the Forest and ge Assessment Project and the Forest Legacy Assessment project; and forest carbon surement methodology provided in Forest Protocols adopted by the California Air urces Board.
-Would the project: a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to nonagricultural use? • b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? • d) Result in the loss of forest land or conversion of forest land to non-forest use? e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? • III.
-Air c 2UALITY: man re available, the significance criteria established by the applicable air quality agement district or air pollution control district may be relied upon to make the wing determinations.
-Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan? b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? • c) Expose sensitive receptors to substantial pollutant concentrations? d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? •
+If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? • II.
+AGRI CULTURE RESOURCES: effect Asse mod impa lead and Rang mea etermining whether impacts to agricultural resources are significant environmental cts, lead agencies may refer to the California Agricultural Land Evaluation and Site ssment Model (1997) prepared by the California Dept. of Conservation as an optional el to use in assessing impacts on agriculture and farmland.
+In determining whether acts to forest resources, including timberland, are significant environmental effects, agencies may refer to information compiled by the California Department of Forestry Fire Protection regarding the state's inventory of forest land, including the Forest and ge Assessment Project and the Forest Legacy Assessment project; and forest carbon surement methodology provided in Forest Protocols adopted by the California Air Jurces Board.
+Would the project: a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to nonagricultural use? • b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? • d) Result in the loss of forest land or conversion of forest land to non-forest use? e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
+III.
+AIR C QUALITY: man re available, the significance criteria established by the applicable air quality agement district or air pollution control district may be relied upon to make the wing determinations.
+Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan? b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? • c) Expose sensitive receptors to substantial pollutant concentrations? d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?